There are different forms of communication: verbal and nonverbal communication, written communication…

 There are two types of listening: active listening and inactive listening.

-Inactive listening is when somebody sits through a conversation, looking at the communicator, not saying a word and obviously very distant.
+Inactive listening is when somebody sits through a communication session, looking at the communicator, not saying a word and obviously very distant.

-Active listening on the other hand occurs when a person sits through a conversation, not talking with their mouth but allowing their facial expression do the talking for them.
+Active listening on the other hand occurs when a person sits through a communication session, not talking with their mouth but allowing their facial expression do the talking for them.

-The later is the appropriate way to listen during a conversation.
+The later is the appropriate way to listen during a communication session.
 You should try to be as present as possible even if you are not talking.

 Comprehension, comprehension, comprehension.